Agostino helps Blues beat Flyers 2-0

 Stastny turned his right skate to change the direction of Kevin Shattenkirk's point shot for his 15th goal of the season and his third in three games.
 The Flyers challenged the goal, contending Blues defenseman Carl Gunnarsson failed to keeping puck inside the offensive zone just before the score, but replays were deemed inconclusive.

 NOTES: Flyers D Shayne Gostisbehere, who has gone 27 games without a goal and is a team-worst minus-19, was a healthy scratch for the third straight game.
-F Travis Konecny, a healthy scratch the previous two games, replaced F Matt Read in the lineup.

 UP NEXT